-Policy B3.3.3(c)
+Policy B3.3.4-3(b)

-Protect areas identified in the Plan as Wāhi Taonga Sites, any Wāhi Taonga Management Areas not identified in Policy B3.3.3(b) and Mahinga Kai sites, from damage or destruction, whenever practical.
+Protect areas identified in the Plan as Wāhi Taonga Sites, Wāhi Taonga Management Areas and Mahinga Kai sites, from inappropriate damage or destruction., whenever practical.

-Policies B3.3.3(a), B3.3.3(b) and B3.3.3 (c) recognise and provide for the protection of four types of sites, in the Plan.
+Policies B3.3.3 and B3.3.4-recognise and provide for the protection of four types of sites, in the Plan.

 Silent File Areas may contain sites of immense cultural importance to local rūnanga.
-The silent file areas are listed in Appendix 5 and shown on the Planning Maps.
+The Silent File Areas are listed in Appendix 5 and shown on the Planning Maps.
 The exact location and the type of site within the silent file area are not disclosed by local rūnanga, to try and reduce the likelihood of intentional damage to the site and in respect of the traditions of keeping this information among tribal elders.